moa-novae/Bettr_Trip/README.md

 ## Features
 Choose dates for your trip, search locations to add and drag and drop them into your calendar.

 ![](Gif1.gif)

 Add more locations to view routes between destinations based on method of travel.

 ![](Gif2.gif)

-Open the Reccomendations tab to view suggest places to visit and their location on the map.
+Open the Reccomendations tab to view suggested places to visit and their location on the map.

 ![](Gif3.gif)

+Use the Week View to show your full itineray, the forecasted weather for your saved locations and travel time between locations.

 ![](Gif4.gif)